DeepikaNR/anveshika/README.md

 # anveshika
-Bi-lingual web search engine
+Bi-lingual web search engine(Python, NLTK, Cassandra)

-Functionality:
+File organization:

 1. flask_server.py : Extract the user query from the HTML form and fire a search session.
 2. query_main.py : Detects the query language.
 Accordingly, carries out linguistic pre-processing of the query.
 Invokes a free text query search and returns the ranked URLs.